bg-write/candyfloss-flask/README.md

 ## Next Steps (my "Icebox")

-- Connect the API to a database to then dynamically change what my app feed displays (starting with SQLite and SQLAlchemy but might look into [DynamoDB](https://aws.amazon.com/dynamodb/?refid=94bf4df1-96e1-4046-a020-b07a2be0d712); do the [AWS serverless workshop](https://github.com/aws-samples/aws-serverless-workshops/tree/master/WebApplication) first)
+- Update SQLite database to dynamically change what my app feed displays (maybe look into [DynamoDB](https://aws.amazon.com/dynamodb/?refid=94bf4df1-96e1-4046-a020-b07a2be0d712) too; do the [AWS serverless workshop](https://github.com/aws-samples/aws-serverless-workshops/tree/master/WebApplication) first)
 - Look into [Terraform](https://www.terraform.io/)?
-- Update `pytest` to now account for object refactoring and more closely follow Google's Python style guide
+- Update `pytest` to now account for object and database refactoring and more closely follow Google's Python style guide
 - Utilize class methods to further abstract some of my repeating logic when building and cleaning up feeds
 - Refactor older feed files to incorporate my new class structures
 - Add more publications!